-This is a story of firsts: my first quilt, my first boyfriend, and my first trip to the emergency room (okay, technically my fourth trip, but who's counting?).
+This is a story of firsts: my first quilt, my first boyfriend and my first trip to the emergency room.
+(OK, technically my fourth trip, but who's counting?)

 I was 15 when I discovered quilting.
 Brenda, who later called herself my "quilt mom," took me under her wing and into her sewing room.
 I was friends with her daughters, and was spending a good deal of time in their basement just hanging out.
-But as my friends played video games, I’d wander into Brenda’s sewing room, and one day I mustered up the courage to ask for a lesson.
+But as my friends played video games, I’d wander into Brenda’s sewing room and, one day, I mustered the courage to ask for a lesson.
 Brenda graciously welcomed me in.
 We made a nine-patch that day, and I was instantly hooked.
 I called Brenda the next day, determined to sew again.

 And thus began my summer of sewing.
-I’d call Brenda as often as I could to make plans to sew.
-I’d tried to play it cool when my friend answered instead of Brenda, but she always saw right through me and put her mom on the phone.
-After I had a few blocks under my belt, I was ready to start my first quilt, a simple Rail Fence pattern.
+I’d call Brenda as often as I could to make plans — I’d try to play it cool when my friend answered instead of Brenda, but she always saw right through me and put her mom on the phone.
+Once I had a few blocks under my belt, I was ready to start my first quilt: a simple Rail Fence pattern.

 Just when I thought things couldn’t get more embarrassing, it was time for a tetanus shot.
 A tetanus shot, administered in full view of the assembled crowd, right in my behind.

 The quilt made slow progress after that.
-Brenda insisted I wear a chain maille glove when cutting, for obvious reasons, but these precautions didn’t dampen my love for quilting one bit.
+For obvious reasons, Brenda insisted I wear a chain maille glove when cutting.
+But the precaution didn’t dampen my love for quilting one bit.
 I’d found a respite from the awkwardness of being a teenager in that sewing room.
 Brenda and I didn’t have to talk, we would just sew.
-I suppose that was a first for me, too: I didn’t have to impress Brenda, I could just be.
+I suppose that was a first for me, too: I didn’t have to impress Brenda; I could just be.

-The quilt was eventually finished and gifted to that first boyfriend (I’m SURE he still has it).
-There have been many quilts since then, and a few other boyfriends, but Brenda, my quilt mom remains steadfast.
+The quilt was eventually finished and gifted to that first boyfriend.
+(I’m sure he still has it.)
+There have been many quilts since then, and even a few other boyfriends.
+But Brenda, my quilt mom, remains steadfast.